inspec/inspec-aws/docs/resources/aws_ec2_traffic_mirror_sessions.md

 # aws\_ec2\_traffic_\mirror_\sessions

-Use the `aws_ec2_traffic_mirror_sessions` InSpec audit resource to test properties of a all the AWS Traffic Mirror Sessions
+Use the `aws_ec2_traffic_mirror_sessions` InSpec audit resource to test properties of a all the AWS Traffic Mirror Sessions.

 ## Syntax